nettyrnp/sql-to-mongoscript/README.md

 In this window press "Connect to DB 'test'" button.

 5
-Paste your SQL query into the field entitled "Enter your username below" and press <Enter>.
+Paste your SQL query into the field entitled "Paste your SQL query here..." and press <Enter>.

-For example, you can use one of the following SQL queries:
+For example, you can paste one of the following SQL queries:

 	SELECT address.street
 		FROM restaurants